GOLF INSTRUCTION AND TRAINING COURSES

 Now you have one video that presents a down the line view of your swing and the ball flight with an iron and a driver.
 You also have a picture or medium close-up video of your grip when in the address position.

-We also need a front view of your swings.
+You will also need a front view of your swings.

 Move your camera to a location about 15 to 20 feet directly across from your ball and facing you at the address position, 90 degrees to your target line.